 I packed my bags, kissed my wife goodbye, promising her I would be home on Christmas Eve, and headed to the airport.
 The trip started out rather poorly.
 My initial flight was delayed 8 hours.
 The only remaining flight available robbed me of my choice emergency exit seat, and instead thrust me in the middle seat of the middle row for an 11-hour endurance test that I failed miserably.
-2 hours of the flight were spent standing in the middle of the plane stretching my legs and back.
+Sidebar on how I usually manage to fly in comfort as an entrepreneur Travel Hacks

 Our hotel was spotless, had a well-appointed gym and spa and was located directly within walking distance of the Bolshoi Theatre and Saint Basil’s Cathedral.
 I would be remiss if I did not mention that the discounted nightly price of ₽9,800 Rubles, approximately $170.00, was nothing short of highway robbery for this caliber of accommodations in such a centralized location.
 The value and excellence far exceeded the price paid.
 We arrived hungry and walked over to a local restaurant that advertised 24-hour service.
 Being that it was well past midnight, we thought anything that might pass as food was acceptable.
 I looked at the complex menu and decided that this was going to be a gamble as the selections surely would have required a full kitchen staff to execute.
 The three of us ordered completely different items, none of which were simplistic, and all would require more than a mere modicum of culinary expertise to successfully present at our table.
 After just 20 minutes and two rounds of Macallan 12’s, three excellent meals arrived at our table, all of which would have been very well received at noon in any Los Angeles eatery.